dustywhite7/Econ8310/SlidesCode/2 - VAR.md

 <br>

 - VAR Models can show us how each variable responds to a shock in our system
-- Frequently used to determine impact of policy changes or economic shocks in Macro models
+- Frequently used to determine impact of policy changes or economic shocks in macroeconomic models
 - Give us insight into how our VAR model perceives the relationship between parameters over time

 ---